11/12

 • Decide strategy and treatment for a carotid dissection

-Animators: Alison Halliday (Oxford, UNITED KINGDOM), Isabelle Van Herzeele (Gent, BELGIUM)
+Animators: Eric Ducasse (Bordeaux, FRANCE), Alison Halliday (Oxford, UNITED KINGDOM), Isabelle Van Herzeele (Gent, BELGIUM)

 11:10 - 11:15